 Another recipient of the British Fashion Council/Vogue Fashion Fund award, Erdem Moralioglu has brought a contemporary spin to the classic floral print.
 A must-see for elegant, figure-loving frocks.

 A firm favourite amongst the fashion-savvy A-list, Emilia Wickstead started out training alongside her mother, a womenswear designer in their native New Zealand.
-Loved by everyone from Alexa Chung to Kate Middleton, Wickstead's is all about the potential of soft power dressing.
+Loved by everyone from Alexa Chung to Kate Middleton, Wickstead is all about the potential of soft power dressing.

-A true British establishment, Burberry was founded way back in 1856 by Thomas Burberry, who created durable and water repellent trench coats, which went on to become the brand's signature.
-Now under the lead of Riccardo Tisci, Burberry's signature check has been reworked for a new generation and features on everything from shirts to tote bags.
+A true British establishment, Burberry was founded way back in 1856 by Thomas Burberry, who created durable and water-repellent trench coats, which went on to become the brand's signature.
+Now under the leadership of Riccardo Tisci, Burberry's signature check has been reworked for a new generation and features on everything from shirts to tote bags.